dd32/td-gh-ex/readme.txt

 -------

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@Version: 1.4.2
+1.New Theme Added in Option Panel Page.
 @Version: 1.4.1
 1.Quick Edit CSS conflict fixed.
 @Version: 1.4